emepuchades/task-manager/CONTRIBUTING.md

 At this point, you can now modify existing files or add new files to the project on your own branch.

+### 5. Use commitizen to give proper format to your commits

+After you add your files to staging, before making a conventional ```git commit```, just write ```git cz``` and you will prompted to fill in any required fields.
+Your commit messages will be formatted according to the standards defined.

 ### 5. Follow the Pull Request template of the project

 Make sure to add a brief description of your changes, screenshots and how-to-test steps